KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/recover-seed-on-atomicdex-mobile.md

 </div>

-- The app will display your seed that you used
+The app will display your seed that you used.

 <div style="margin: 2rem; text-align: center; width: 80%">